webida/webida-restful-api/docs/WorkspaceApi.md

 var execId = "execId_example"; // String | the id from execution request (different from pid!)

+var opts = {
+  'includeForeground': true // Boolean | flag to include 'foreground processes' in result. foreground processes can be created by and only by exec operation without async opetion. normally, this flag will not be used except debugging or diagnostics. foreground processes has 'foreground' property, set to true, always.
+};

 var callback = function(error, data, response) {
   if (error) {